The Taxonomy of Data

 In order to build her understanding of this community of penguins, she and fellow scientists spent time in the field recording measurements on a range of variables that capture important physical characteristics.

-Two of the variables that were recorded were bill length and bill depth1.
-Each of these capture a dimension of the bill of a penguin recorded in millimeters These are identifiable as continuous numerical variables.
-They’re numerical because the values have quantitative meaning and they’re continuous because bill sizes don’t come in fixed, standard increments.
-They vary continuously.
+Two of the variables that were recorded were bill length and bill depth in millimeters (mm)1.
+Each of these capture a dimension of the bill of a penguin.
+These are identifiable as continuous numerical variables.
+They’re numerical because the values have quantitative meaning (we can compare, subtract, and average them) and they’re continuous because bill sizes don’t come in fixed, standard increments.
+They are rounded off when written down, but true bill sizes vary continuously.

 These are just three of many variables that recorded in the penguins data set and published along their scientific findings in the paper, Ecological sexual dimorphism and environmental variability within a community of Antarctic penguins (genus Pygoscelis)2.
 We will return throughout this course to this data set and this study.
 It is a prime example of how careful data collection and careful scientific reasoning can expand our understanding of a corner of our world about which we know very little.